Abseiling: Safety

 Abseiling can be dangerous and presents risks, especially to unsupervised or inexperienced abseilers.
 According to German mountaineer Pit Schubert, about 25% of climbing deaths occur during abseiling, most commonly due to failing anchors.
 An analysis of American Alpine Club accident reports shows that this is followed by inadequate safety backups and rappelling off the ends of ropes.

 Environmental concerns

-Abseiling is prohibited or discouraged in some areas, as it may cause environmental damage, conflict with climbers heading upwards, and/or endanger people on the ground.
+Recreational abseiling is prohibited or discouraged in some areas, as it may cause environmental damage, conflict with climbers heading upwards, and endanger people on the ground.